DEGIRO Fees Explained

 What is AutoFX on DEGIRO and should I use it?

 AutoFX is DEGIRO’s default mode where currency conversion happens automatically at the point of trade — the 0.25% fee applies each time a foreign-currency transaction executes, including on sale proceeds.
 Manual FX lets you maintain separate foreign-currency balances, which can reduce repeated back-and-forth conversions if you regularly trade USD assets.
-However, activating a manual FX conversion costs €10 + 0.25%, which makes it worthwhile only for larger single conversion amounts.
-For EUR-account investors buying UCITS ETFs on Xetra, neither mode is triggered — no FX event occurs at all.
+However, where your country entity offers manual FX, activating a conversion costs €10 + 0.25%, which makes it worthwhile only for larger single conversion amounts — the UK schedule lists Auto FX only.
+For EUR-account investors buying a EUR-denominated line of a UCITS ETF, neither mode is triggered — no FX event occurs at all.